 SM in Global Health and Population, 80-credit program

-Minimum requirements for entrance: Bachelor’s degree or non- U.S. equivalent in a relevant discipline.
-Some of the entering students hold advanced degrees in medicine or in a social science discipline.
-The admissions committee looks for candidates with strong quantitative skills (as demonstrated, for example, by good performance, or a minimum grade of B+ in college-level calculus or statistics courses); strong written communication skills (as demonstrated, for example, by good performance in courses requiring expository writing); and for those with relevant prior work experience in international health.
+Minimum requirements for entrance: Bachelor’s degree or non-U.S. equivalent in a relevant discipline.
+Applications from students who hold advanced degrees in medicine or in a social science discipline are welcome.
+The admissions committee looks for candidates with strong quantitative skills (as demonstrated, for example, by good performance, or a minimum grade of B+ in college-level calculus or statistics courses); strong written communication skills (as demonstrated, for example, by good performance in courses requiring expository writing); and for those with at least the equivalent of six months’ relevant prior work experience in global health.

-Program requirements: A core curriculum of required courses, together with electives.
-The coursework emphasizes the acquisition of skills and concepts necessary to address a range of global population health issues.
+Program requirements: core curriculum of required courses, together with electives.
+The coursework emphasizes the acquisition of skills and concepts necessary to address a range of global health and population issues.
 Core courses make up roughly half of the 80 credits, allowing considerable flexibility for students to tailor their own degree programs; 60 credits must be letter-grade credits, including a 5-credit required thesis.
 The remainder of the credits may be taken pass/fail.
-The program requires a public health field experience in global health and population, which is designed to enable students to integrate and apply the skills and knowledge acquired through coursework to a public health issue in the field; develop the interpersonal skills necessary to be an effective team member within an organization; further develop oral and written communication skills; and work on a public health issue within a professional network.
+The program requires a public health internship relevant to global health and population.
+The internship enables students to integrate and apply the skills and knowledge acquired through coursework to a global health problem; develop the interpersonal skills necessary to be an effective team member within an organization; further develop oral and written communication skills; and work within a professional network.

 In the first year, students focus on the core courses.
 All students take the course Foundations of Global Health and Population, GHP 272, which is offered in the first semester and provides a common platform for the more advanced work that follows.
-There are approximately 30 required credits in the first year of study, including schoolwide requirements; coursework in demography; population health measurement and risk factors, and ethics; and applied courses in politics and economics.
-During the following summer, students are expected to develop the ability to apply their skills and knowledge to contemporary problems in global health by undertaking a practicum/internship in the United States or abroad.
+There are approximately 30 required credits in the first year of study, including schoolwide requirements; coursework in demography; population health measurement and risk factors and ethics; and applied courses in politics and economics.
+During the following summer, students undertake their internship in the United States or abroad.
 Students often use this internship and the opportunities it provides to gather information for their thesis.
-In the WinterSession (January each year), many students join one of the faculty-directed field courses, which recently have included work in India, Bangladesh, Indonesia, China, Chile, Nepal, and Tanzania.
+In the WinterSession (January each year), many students join one of the faculty-directed field courses, which recently have included work in India, Bangladesh, Indonesia, China, Chile, Nepal, Brazil, Europe, and Tanzania.